 Expected number of participants:

 No previous instances of the workshop have been run at ACM SIGSPATIAL, making it hard to estimate the number of participants.
 We do, nonetheless, have information on the historical numbers of participants for related events.
 In June 2015, Prof. Lincoln Mullen organized a Spatial Humanities workshop at George Mason University, which had approximately 12 participants.
-In July 2016, in Warsaw, a workshop on Spatial Humanities with the title “A Place for Places: Current Trends and Challenges in the Development and Use of Geo-Historical Gazetteers" was organized together with the 201 Digital Humanities conference.
+In July 2016, in Warsaw, a workshop on Spatial Humanities with the title “A Place for Places: Current Trends and Challenges in the Development and Use of Geo-Historical Gazetteers" was organized together with the 2016 Digital Humanities conference.
 This workshop had approximately 20 participants.
-In September 2016, Prof. Ian Gregory organized a Spatial Humanities meeting at Lancaster University, which had participants.“”,
+In September 2016, Prof. Ian Gregory organized a Spatial Humanities meeting at Lancaster University, which had approximately 70 participants.
+In October 2016, the “Creating Spatial Historical Knowledge” conference took place at the German Historical Institute in Washington DC, attracting around 60 scholars.